jerrenss/AWS-BuildOn-2021-Genesis/README.md

 docker-compose up
 ```

-To remove the containers and volumes after development work is completed:
+To remove the containers after development work is completed (you can add the *-v* flag to remove volumes if necessary):
 ```
-docker-compose down -v
+docker-compose down
 ```

 For commits, please use [semantic messages](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716) for clarity and easier tracking.